samack77/Jaya-Nodejs/README.md

 # Basic-Token-Auth
-NodeJS project to authenticate users by token, using jwt, Mongoose, crypto, Express; You can see also how to upload files to AWS S3.
+NodeJS project to authenticate users by token, using jwt, Mongoose, crypto, Express;

 # Endpoints